valentynkt/BackendGarden/content/notes/REST API.md

 ## Conclusion

-REST APIs are a cornerstone of modern web development, enabling flexible, scalable, and efficient communication between distributed systems.
+REST APIs are a cornerstone of modern [[Web]] development, enabling flexible, scalable, and efficient communication between distributed systems.
 Their adherence to key architectural principles facilitates the development of a wide range of applications, from simple web apps to complex distributed systems.

 # Reference: